aspose-words/Aspose.Words-API-References/english/net/aspose.words/section/clearcontent/_index.md

 ### Remarks

-The text of [`Body`](../body) is cleared, only one empty paragraph is left that represents the section break.The text of all headers and footers is cleared, but [`HeaderFooter`](../../headerfooter) objects themselves are not removed.
+The text of [`Body`](../body) is cleared, only one empty paragraph is left that represents the section break.

+The text of all headers and footers is cleared, but [`HeaderFooter`](../../headerfooter) objects themselves are not removed.

 ### Examples